Doonesbury by Garry Trudeau for March 07, 2011

 23. Missing large

-schmehl over 13 years ago
+schmehl almost 14 years ago

 Unfortunately this segment on PTSD is right on the money.
 Like the soldier in the cartoon, these veterans know the names of all their meds.
 Some want a quick fix in the form of medication instead of counseling.
 Suicide rates are higher than the civilian population.
 Reach out to a combat veteran.
 It may keep them on the road to recovery instead of destruction.
 Pray for these veterans and those who care for them.
 Even if the war ends tomorrow these veterans have a long road to recovery.